MicrosoftDocs/learn/learn-pr/iot/examine-iot-hub-message-routing/includes/6-message-routing-to-multiple-end-points.md

 ### Azure Storage endpoint

-There are two storage services Azure IoT Hub can route messages to -- Azure Blob Storage and Azure Data Lake Storage Gen2 (ADLS Gen2) accounts.
+There are two storage services Azure IoT Hub can route messages to:
+* Azure Blob Storage
+* Azure Data Lake Storage Gen2 (ADLS Gen2) accounts

 Azure Data Lake Storage accounts are hierarchical namespace-enabled storage accounts built on top of blob storage.
 Both of these use blobs for their storage.

 ### Event Hubs

 Event Hubs is a service that processes large amounts of event data (telemetry) from connected devices and applications.
 After you collect data into Event Hubs, you can store the data using a storage cluster or transform it using a real-time analytics provider.
-This large-scale event collection and processing capability is a key component of modern application architectures including the Internet of Things (IoT).
+This large-scale event collection and processing capability are a key component of modern application architectures including the Internet of Things (IoT).

 ### Service Bus Queues and Service Bus Topics